swiftlang/swift-evolution/proposals/nnnn-outputspan.md

 ## Introduction

 Following the introduction of [`Span`][SE-0447] and [`MutableSpan`][SE-0467], this proposal adds a general facility for initialization of exclusively-borrowed memory with the `OutputSpan` and `OutputRawSpan` types.
 The memory represented by `OutputSpan` consists of a number of initialized elements, followed by uninitialized memory.
-The operations of `OutputSpan` can change the number of initialized elements in memory, unlike `MutableSpan` which always represents memory that is initialized.
+The operations of `OutputSpan` can change the number of initialized elements in memory, unlike `MutableSpan` which always represent initialized memory representing a fixed number of elements.

 ## Motivation

 Some standard library container types can delegate initialization of some or all of their storage to user code.
-Up to now, it has only been possible to do so with explicitly unsafe ways, which have also proven error-prone.
+Up to now, it has only been possible to do so with explicitly unsafe functions, which have also proven error-prone.
 The standard library provides this unsafe functionality with the closure-taking initializers `Array.init(unsafeUninitializedCapacity:initializingWith:)` and `String.init(unsafeUninitializedCapacity:initializingUTF8With:)`.

 These functions have a few different drawbacks, most prominently their reliance on unsafe types, which makes them unpalatable in security-conscious environments.
 We continue addressing these issues with `OutputSpan` and `OutputRawSpan`, new non-copyable and non-escapable types that manage initialization of typed and untyped memory.

-In addition to the new types, we will propose adding new API for some standard library types to take advantage of `OutputSpan` and `OutputRawSpan`, and improve upon the `Array` and `String` initializers mentioned above.
+In addition to the new types, we propose adding new API for some standard library types to take advantage of `OutputSpan` and `OutputRawSpan`.

 ## Proposed solution

 #### OutputSpan

-`OutputSpan` allows delegating the initialization of a type's memory, by providing access to an exclusively-borrowed view of a range of contiguous memory. `OutputSpan`'s contiguous memory consists of a prefix of initialized memory, followed by a suffix of uninitialized memory.
+`OutputSpan` allows delegating the initialization of a type's memory, by providing access to an exclusively-borrowed view of a range of contiguous memory. `OutputSpan`'s contiguous memory always consists of a prefix of initialized memory, followed by a suffix of uninitialized memory. `OutputSpan`'s operations manage the initialization state in order to preserve that invariant.
+The common usage pattern we expect to see for `OutputSpan` consists of passing it as an `inout` parameter to a function, allowing the function to produce an output by writing into a previously uninitialized region.

 Like `MutableSpan`, `OutputSpan` relies on two guarantees: (a) that it has exclusive access to the range of memory it represents, and (b) that the memory locations it represents will remain valid for the duration of the access.
-These guarantee data race safety and temporal safety. `OutputSpan` performs bounds-checking on every access to preserve spatial safety.
+These guarantee data race safety and temporal safety. `OutputSpan` performs bounds-checking on every access to preserve spatial safety. `OutputSpan` manages the initialization state of the memory in represents on behalf of the memory's owner.

-An `OutputSpan` provided by a container represents a mutation of that container, and is therefore an exclusive access.

 #### OutputRawSpan

 `OutputRawSpan` allows delegating the initialization of heterogeneously-typed memory, such as memory being prepared by an encoder.
-It makes the same safety guarantees as `OutputSpan`.
+It makes the same safety guarantees as `OutputSpan`, but manages untyped memory.

 #### Extensions to standard library types

 The standard library will provide new container initializers that delegate to an `OutputSpan`.
 Delegated initialization generally requires a container to perform some operations after the initialization has happened.
-In the case of `Array` this is simply noting the number of initialized elements; in the case of `String` this consists of validating the input.
+In the case of `Array` this is simply noting the number of initialized elements; in the case of `String` this consists of validating the input, then noting metadata about the input.
 This post-processing implies the need for a scope, and we believe that scope is best represented by a closure.
 The `Array` initializer will be as follows:

 ```swift
 extension Array {